What is Dengue Fever?

 It is not easy to diagnose the disease.
 You can have the same signs and symptoms of the dengue fever but still you can be diagnosed with other diseases such as malaria, leptospirosis, typhoid fever, etc.

-Once signs and symptoms are shown, it is likely that doctors will need to investigate a little more about your medical and travel history.
+Once signs and symptoms are shown, doctors will likely need to investigate a little more about your medical and travel history.
 When it comes to this circumstance, you are advised to reveal your international trips in detail as well as the countries you have been to and dates in the locations you were in to see if you have any chance to get infected.

-As signs and symptoms can cause confusion, doctors may advise you to have some certain laboratory tests to detect evidence of the dengue viruses.
+As sign of dengue and symptoms can cause confusion, doctors may advise you to have some certain laboratory tests to detect evidence of the dengue viruses.

 There are no specific treatments for dengue fever.
 You may be recommended to drink plenty of fluid as you don’t want to get dehydrated from excessive vomiting and a high fever.